-The research investigates (a) whether information inefficiencies are responsible for low levels of agricultural technology adoption and (b) the effectiveness of farm level interventions that aim to reduce information inefficiencies at both the technical level and/or the level of expected profitability.
+The research investigates (a) whether information inefficiencies are responsible for low levels of agricultural technology adoption and subsequent yields; and (b) the effectiveness of farm level interventions that aim to reduce information inefficiencies at both the technical level and/or the level of expected profitability.
 In particular, we will estimate the effect of increasing knowledge of recommended practices on outcomes such as technology adoption and yields.
 In a second experiment, we will estimate the effect of providing information on the profitability of different investment on outcomes such as technology adoption and yields.
-We also want to look at interaction between these two information gap.
+We also want to look at interaction between these two information gaps.
 To make sure that our interventions affect outcomes through relaxing knowledge constraints, we will also measure some intermediate variables.
 In particular, at the time of the interventions, we will try to get an idea about the technical knowledge of farmers, and test if knowledge changes in response to the treatment.
 Similarly, we will try to get an idea of the perceived returns to crop intensification investments and also test if our intervention changes these perceptions.

-We will label the first type of information constraints technological information barriers.
+We will label the first type of information constraints technological information barriers (TI).
 To quantify the importance of this constraint for technology adoption and sustainable crop intensification, we will design a simple intervention that relaxes this constraint.
 In particular, we will show simple extension video messages that make farmers aware of existing inputs, technologies and best practices.
-This will be done at the individual level using Android tablet computers, as it has argued that Information and Communication Technologies (ICTs) may provide a cost effective way to address these information-related barriers to technology adoption.
+This will be done at the individual level using Android tablet computers, as it has been argued that Information and Communication Technologies (ICTs) may provide a cost effective way to address these information-related barriers to technology adoption (Aker, 2011).
 For instance, The Grameen Foundation uses smart-phones in Uganda to provide extension information through a Community Knowledge Worker (Van Campenhout, 2016).
-Cole and Fernando (2013) evaluate a mobile-phone based technology that allows farmers to call a hot-line, ask questions and receive responses from agricultural scientists and local extension workers.
+Cole and Fernando (2013) evaluate a mobilephone based technology that allows farmers to call a hot-line, ask questions and receive responses from agricultural scientists and local extension workers.

-The second type of information constraint will be referred to as returns to investment information barriers.
+The second type of information constraint will be referred to as returns to investment information barriers (RI).
 Also for this information constraint, we will develop a simple information treatment, where farmers are taken through the calculations of returns to different investments.
 For instance, we will show the farmer what it would cost to apply fertilizer to his or her field and what the expected return would be.
 We will also pay some attention to effects that go beyond one agricultural season, covering areas such as reinvesting profits, recycling improved seeds or the longer run benefits of proper soil management.
 Information treatments have been found to be effective in many other settings where perceptions are biased.
 For instance, Alexis Grigorieff (2016) find that biased beliefs about the number of immigrants in a country can be reduced through simple information treatments.
+Financial literacy has also been shown to affect uptake of insurance among smallholder farmers (Cole et al., 2013).